-There are others of us out here baffled by these Disney families, bachelor parties and other annoying airport amateurs, bumbling through the terminal like they just woke up on a new planet.
+Others of us out here are baffled by these Disney families, bachelor parties and other annoying airport amateurs, bumbling through the terminal like they just woke up on a new planet.

-For families, bachelors, et. al… This is a public service announcement.
+For traveling families, bachelors, et. al… This is a public service announcement.

 Don’t be that guy.

 These 10 faux pas are hard to watch, annoy every traveler and can cost you money every time you fly.

 Avoid them, and you can skate through the airport with the grace of a pro like George Clooney in “Up in the Air.”

 1. That Guy Who Comes to Security Completely Unprepared to Get Through Security

 A frequent flyer can always spot this annoying amateur in the security line.

 They’re wearing boots with 18 snaps or shoes that lace up the ankle a la 1887.